-Construction hours Activity Hours Temporary Shaft construction Monday to Saturday - 0700 hours to 1900 hours Tunnel works Monday to Saturday - 0700 hours to 1900 hours
+Construction hours Activity Hours Greys Avenue temporary shaft construction Monday to Saturday - 0700 hours to 1900 hours Trenchless pipe installation works Monday to Saturday - 0700 hours to 1900 hours

-Works outside of the hours listed above only include de-watering pumps, which may be required when the shaft is open.
+Works outside of the hours listed above only include de-watering pumps, which may be required during the shaft construction and trenchless installation works.

 The general construction staging for the overall construction works is provided in Table 4.
-These stages will occur consecutively.
-Therefore, no cumulative noise from two activities.